It’s easy to overanalyze because we can’t always tell what everyone else is thinking.

 Try taking emotion out of a situation that is bothering you.
 This will allow you to think more objectively and simplify why a friend reacted the way they did.

-However, thinking objectively could lead you to remember that they said they would be traveling, and that is why they weren’t able to answer your message in a timely fashion.
+However, thinking objectively can lead you to remember that they said they will be traveling, and that is why they haven’t been able to answer your message in a timely fashion.

 6. Don’t take everything personally